 4. Axiom Verge

 I first played this heavily Metroid-inspired title back on the Wii U (and promptly re-purchased it on Switch to get the lovely Multiverse collector’s edition!).
 You play as Trace, a scientist who wakes up on the foreign planet of Sudra after a lab accident goes awry.
 As you explore, you find the planet has been in decline for some time and piece together what went wrong.
 Very creative power ups abound, the most famous of which is the “address disruptor” that warps the game world itself.
 The game just nails the atmosphere, spinning mysteries and drip feeding answers to what happened to the world at a perfect rate.
 Axiom Verge was made by one (very talented) developer-Tom Happ!
-I know I can’t wait for the sequel, which should drop by the end of the year.
+I personally wasn’t nearly as impressed with the sequel, but the original is just fantastic.